- Video Library & Management

 If a video platform provider offers a single-tenant architecture, here are some additional questions to ask:

-To learn more about Panopto’s video platform, and how our multitenant architecture can benefit your business or university, contact our team to request a free trial of our video software.
+To learn more about Panopto’s video platform and how our multitenant architecture can benefit your business or university, contact our team to schedule a demo of our video software.